Chinese, US envoys to hold first high-level dialogue on artificial intelligence in Geneva - ExBulletin

 Chinese, US envoys to hold first high-level dialogue on artificial intelligence in Geneva

-GENEVA (AP) High-level envoys from the United States and China are expected to meet in Geneva on Tuesday to discuss artificial intelligenceincluding the risks of rapidly changing technology and ways to establish common standards to manage it.
+GENEVA High-level envoys from the United States and China are to meet in Geneva on Tuesday to discuss artificial intelligence, including the risks of the rapidly evolving technology and ways to establish common standards for managing it .

-The United States and China view AI as crucial to national security and economic growth, with Biden administration officials saying they plan to focus on developing Safe, secure and trustworthy AI.
+The United States and China view AI as crucial to national security and economic growth, with Biden administration officials saying they plan to focus on developing safe, secure and worthy AI. trust.
 Officials insisted on anonymity to preview the meeting in a phone call with reporters.

 They also said the United States would explain how it addresses potential risks from the technology by making voluntary commitments with major companies in the sector and requiring safety testing of AI products.

-AP correspondent Charles de Ledesma reports from a key AI gathering this week.

-The U.S. government also believes that China's AI efforts could harm the national security of the United States and its allies. vying to stay one step ahead of Beijing on the use of AI in weapons systems.
+The U.S. government also sees China's AI efforts as potentially harming the national security of the United States and its allies, and Washington is working to stay one step ahead of Beijing on concerns the use of AI in weapons systems.

 China's official Xinhua news agency, citing the Foreign Ministry, said the two sides would discuss issues such as the technological risks of AI and global governance.